Conflate/azure-arm/README.md

 # ARM Template Collection

-This is my set of useful basic ARM templates, covering a range of standard simple scenarios.
-It is grouped by IaaS / PaaS and then use-cases under that.
+This is my set of useful basic ARM templates which covers a range of standard simple scenarios.
+It is first grouped by IaaS / PaaS and then by use-cases under it.
 There are some templates covering advanced or less well recorded ARM features.

-For ease of management, the templates are grouped as a single template per folder with the standard name *azuredeploy.json* and supporting parameter file *azuredeploy.parameters.json*
+For simplicity, the templates are grouped as a single template per folder with the standard name *azuredeploy.json* and supporting parameter file *azuredeploy.parameters.json*

 ---